pklinehan/ifd-band-project-wsite/README.md

 All social media icons tested for hover behaviour

 Main page:
-The link to the bookings page from the text in the callout section was tested The video was tested that it ran correctly
+The link to the bookings page from the text in the callout section was tested.
+The video was tested that it ran correctly

 Photos page:
-Each photo was tested to make sure it opened to a larger version in a new tab
+The photos were tested to make sure they expanded when selected and that the full sequence of photos was then made available.

 Music page:
 Each song was tested to make sure it played correctly

 Bookings page:
-The Submit button was tested to make sure validation of the fields was perfomed
+The submit button was tested to make sure validation of the fields was perfomed

 Testing for responsive behaviour
 --------------------------------